Business Development Solutions For Complex High Ticket Sales by Tom 'Bald Dog' Varjan

-Why Clients Desert Your Company And Visitors Desert Your Website
+Why Clients Desert IT Companies And Visitors Desert Their Websites

-It's an open secret that people desert most websites just as quickly as they arrived at them.
-Somehow most sites are built from the wrong perspective.
+It's an open secret that people desert most IT websites just as quickly as they arrived at them.
+Somehow most information technology sites are built from the wrong perspective.

 A little bit they remind me of an old Nissan commercial.